-The deal means iPhone 6 users won't be able to use Apple Pay to take a bite out of their favorite Subway sandwich, at least not for now.
+The deal also means iPhone 6 users will be able to use Apple Pay to take a bite out of their favorite Subway sandwich.

 Now available in the iPhone 6, iPhone 6 Plus and Apple Watch, NFC is poised to play an important role in the way we use our phones, especially when it comes to mobile payments.
 Here's how it works.

 Wired reports a mobile-payments platform powered by near-field communication is coming to the next iPhone, backing up similar stories last month.